I1uvatar/WhoDrivesNext/README.md

 I will check every pull request and add it to the branch if the changes are appropriate.
 Later in the time I plan to take use of the GitHub Issue system, so you can make your contributions regarding a certain issue or open a new one.

-###Contributions
-All kind of help is welcome.
-You can contribute to the code with opening a pull request.
-I will check every pull request and add it to the branch if the changes are appropriate.
-Later in the time I plan to take use of the GitHub Issue system, so you can make your contributions regarding a certain issue or open a new one.

 ###Donations
 All donations are greatly appreciated.
 The donations will go towards Google Play membership fee.
 You can make a donation via PayPal [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F8UN2XV4LFEX6).